SolidityPrism/securityShowcase/README.md

 # SecurityShowcase - Solidity Audit Test Suite

+⚠️ **DISCLAIMER**: This repository contains **deliberately vulnerable code for testing and educational purposes only**.
+These contracts are intentionally insecure and should **NEVER** be used in production or deployed to mainnet.
+They are designed to stress-test audit tools and demonstrate vulnerability patterns.

 ## Overview

 This repository contains a deliberately vulnerable ERC20 token system designed to stress-test smart contract auditing tools.
 It simulates a realistic multi-file token ecosystem with intentional vulnerabilities of varying difficulty levels.